 Women who are pregnant, or those who may be planning to become pregnant in the future, often have many questions about the effects certain plastic surgery procedures can have on their bodies, or how a pregnancy may affect the results of a previous procedure.
-Dr. James E. Vogel completely understands these concerns and offers the following answers to some of the most frequently asked questions about pregnancy and procedures such as breast augmentation and tummy tuck surgery.
-If you would like more information, or if you would like to schedule a consultation with Dr. Vogel to talk about your goals, please contact us today.
+Dr. Carrie A. Houssock and Dr. James E. Vogel completely understand these concerns and offer the following answers to some of the most frequently asked questions about pregnancy and procedures such as breast augmentation and tummy tuck surgery.
+If you would like more information, or if you would like to schedule a consultation with Dr. Houssock or Dr. Vogel to talk about your goals, please contact JEV Plastic Surgery & Medical Aesthetics today.

 Will breast implants interfere with my pregnancy?

 Breast implants, whether they are of the saline or silicone variety, should not have any effect on your pregnancy; however, each patient is different and each pregnancy is unique.
 It is always best to talk with your family physician and/or our plastic surgeons about your goals and your individual needs.
 During the initial consultation, your medical history will be thoroughly evaluated and Dr. Houssock or Dr. Vogel can discuss the best options.

 What kind of effects will pregnancy have on my breast implants?